 Prior to attending law school, Ben was a staffer for the U.S. House of Representatives Committee on Transportation and Infrastructure in Washington, D.C.
+Within his practice, he monitors the latest legislative developments affecting employers on the federal, state, and local levels.

 During law school, Ben was a Senior Articles Editor for the South Carolina Law Review.
 He is the author of “Rebutting the Strong Presumption of Reliability for Effective Assistance: The Pursuit of Cumulative Analysis for Strickland Claims in South Carolina,” 65 S.C.
 L. Rev. 685 (2014).
 Ben was inducted into the Order of the Coif and the Order of Wig and Robe.
 In addition, he received CALI Awards in Business Corporations; Civil Procedure; Legal Reasoning, Analysis, and Writing I; and Problems in Professional Responsibility.